Tag: Grant Shapps

 The below Parliamentary question was asked by Grant Shapps on 2016-10-13.

-To ask the Secretary of State for Education, what plans her Department has to take advantage of new technologies such as activity and exercise tracking to improve childrens’ fitness and physical literacy in schools.
+To ask the Secretary of State for Education, what plans her Department has to improve on the Sport England strategy to develop physical literacy in schools during this current Parliament.

 Edward Timpson